mendersoftware/mender-docs/02.Overview/05.Certificates-and-keys/docs.md

     label: reference
 ---

-In order to secure the client-server and inter-service communication, Mender leverages public key cryptography.
-Several key pairs are used and each key pair comprises of a *public key*, which in some cases has a certificate that is shared with other services, and a *private key*, which is kept secret by the service.
+In order to secure the client-server and inter-service communication Mender leverages public key cryptography.
+Several key pairs are used and each key pair consists of a *public key*, which in some cases has a certificate that is shared with other services, and a *private key*, which is kept secret by the service.
 All keys are encoded in the PEM format.
 The public keys are shared in the standard X.509 certificate format, `cert.crt` below, while private keys are seen as `private.key` below.

 See the [service overview](../overview) for schematics of the service communication flow.
 An overview of the components that use keys and for which